Dec 20, 2025

 Beauty: The "Apology" Cream Shift

-The Real-Life Edit: Winter is the time to swap acids for moisture that focuses on protecting the delicate skin barrier.
+Winter is the perfect time to stop over-using harsh acids, and start embracing moisture that focuses on protecting your delicate skin barrier.

 Founder’s Note: At some point in 2025 we realized that when it comes to skin care, less is often more.
 We dialed back our serums and our exfoliators, choosing to Edit our routine down to the essentials, and we haven't looked back.

-The Technique: Apply it thicker than you think you need to.
+The Technique: Apply it thicker than feels right.
+Seriously, go thick.
 Let it sit like a mask while you brush your teeth, then massage the excess in.
-You should wake up looking "bouncy," not tight.
+You'll wake up looking bouncy, not tight or dehydrated.
+This is the difference between a "skincare step" and actual skin recovery.

 Wellness: The Pre-Resolution Pause

 There is a manic energy that starts on December 26th.
-The "New Year, New Me" industrial complex wants you to sign up for a boot camp before you have even finished your leftovers.
-We're opting out.
+The "New Year, New Me" industrial complex is already texting.
+Boot camps.
+Detoxes.
+Planners.
+Before you've even finished your leftovers.
+We're opting out entirely.

 The Real-Life Edit: We are instituting a "No Goals Until February" policy.